neilagabriel/vim-geeknote/README.md

 ## Installation

+1. Clone and install geeknote from my personal geeknote fork ([neilagabriel/geeknote](https://github.com/neilagabriel/geeknote)).
+See [Geeknote](http://www.geeknote.me) webpage for installation instructions.
+This is a temporary install step that will become unnecessary when my changes are merged into the mainline geeknote repository.

+2. Login with geeknote ('geeknote login') and verify it is functional.

-1. Use your plugin manager of choice to install plugin.
+3. Use your plugin manager of choice to install plugin.

 - [Vundle](https://github.com/gmarik/vundle)
   - Add `Bundle 'https://github.com/neilagabriel/vim-geeknote'` to .vimrc
   - Run `:BundleInstall`
 - [Pathogen](https://github.com/tpope/vim-pathogen)
   - `git clone https://github.com/neilagabriel/vim-geeknote ~/.vim/bundle/vim-geeknote`

-2. Clone and install geeknote from my personal geeknote fork ([neilagabriel/geeknote](https://github.com/neilagabriel/geeknote)).
-See [Geeknote](http://www.geeknote.me) webpage for installation instructions.
-This is a temporary install step that will become unnecessary when my changes are merged into the mainline geeknote repository.

 ## Acknowledgments